Want to know how to become a successful finance partner?

 This is a vital step because you can’t look at what you can do to improve until you have established a relationship.
 If you are currently working with them, establish the platform you want to work with them from.

 A quick Google search on this topic will generate articles, videos, and podcasts covering topics on how to become a finance partner.
-Some of it is gold.
-Some… not so much.
+Some of it is gold but a lot of it is often misinformation or it lacks substantial advice.

 Here’s what Stewart had to say about some of the existing advice out there on the business partnership: